 - Outside - 12 1/2 x 23 1/2"

 - Straps - 2 1/2 x 21" (two)

 - Lining - 12 1/2 x 23 1/2"

 Stitch the two 12 1/2" sides right sides together on the outside piece.
 Press the seam open.

 Center the seam and press the sides.
 Turn the top edge under 1/2" and press.

 Stitch across the bottom.
 Flatten the bottom corners so the stitching and the crease on the side are lined up.
 Stitch across the corner, 2" from the tip.
 Repeat on the other corner.

 Fold the 21" strips right sides together and stitch down the long side.
 Turn right side out and press with the seam centered.

-Turn the lining right side out.
-Stuff it inside the bag.
+Turn the outer bag right side out.
+Leave the lining so the right side is in, and the wrong side is facing out.
+Stuff it inside the bag, so the two wrong sides are together.
 Line up the upper edges and pin.